Castle To Cathedral To Cashmere

 The mill is the final stage of the Castle to Cathedral to Cashmere tour.

-By the mid-19th century the mill was creating some of the finest cashmere, wool, and tweed products in the world.
+By the mid-19th century, the mill was creating some of the world’s finest cashmere, wool, and tweed products.

-A tour of the mill highlights the importance of both the mills position by the river’s soft water, and the emphasis placed on preserving the skills required for a cashmere process that hasn’t changed much in 200 years.
+A tour of the mill highlights the importance of the mill’s position by the river’s soft water and the emphasis placed on preserving the skills required for a cashmere process that has mostly stayed the same for 200 years.

-In recognition of its export achievements, standards and employment, the company won the gold award at the prestigious UK Fashion and Textile awards in 2011.
-It has a Royal Warrant by HRH The Prince of Wales.
+In recognition of its export achievements, standards and employment, the company won the gold award at the prestigious UK Fashion and Textile Awards in 2011.
+It has a Royal Warrant from HRH, The Prince of Wales.

-The mill produces vast amounts of cashmere for a variety of international luxury labels as well as its own brand of clothing, homeware and accessories, many of which can be found on the rails and shelves of the mill shop.
+The mill produces vast amounts of cashmere for various international luxury labels as well as its own brand of clothing, homeware and accessories, many of which can be found on the rails and shelves of the mill shop.

 Johnstons of Elgin is the second oldest family business in Scotland.
-It has a unique mix of history and community, and is one of the most prominent mills in the world, playing an integral part in the luxury textiles industry.
+It has a unique mix of history and community and is one of the most prominent mills in the world, playing an integral part in the luxury textile industry.

-Elgin today is a city steeped in history; ruined castle on a hill, classical town centre, award winning museum and mill, restored 18th century town houses and wynds and a beautiful cathedral.
+Elgin today is a city steeped in history; the ruined castle on a hill, classical town centre, award-winning museum and mill, restored 18th century townhouses and wynds and a beautiful cathedral.
 Elements that are perfectly captured by the Castle to Cathedral to Cashmere tour.